evertonstz/pynps/README.md

 >$ pynps -c psv -c psm -u #updates only psx's and psm's db

-Database is located by default at: /home/USER/.config/pyNPS/database
+Database is located by default at `/home/$USER/.config/pyNPS/database`
 ******
 # Configuration file
-Configuration file is created at: /home/USER/.config/pyNPS/settings.ini
+Configuration file is created at `/home/$USER/.config/pyNPS/settings.ini`

 If you delete it, it'll be recreated with default parameters in the next run.
 The options are pretty much self explanatory.